Approximate ranges for Electroless Nickel plating:

 6. Place it in the electroless nickel alloy plating bath.
-Plate the test strip until the test strip leg tips separate at a distance of 1/2 to 1 1/2 inch (preferably 1 inch).
+Plate the test strip until the test strip leg tips separate at a distance of no more than 20 total units spread on the Deposit Stress Analyzer.

 7.Then remove the test strip, rinse it in water and isopropyl alcohol, blot it between a folded paper towel and gently pull it from between the layered paper towel to dry it.
 This will not alter the test strip leg tip spread distance since its tension memory remains unaffected.

 8. Place the plated test strip in the PN: 683 Deposit Stress Analyzer and read and record the total number of increments spread between the test strip leg tips.
 If the test strip leg tips are not close to an even distance from the zero mark on the scale, bend the test strip with a thumb at the top where suspended from the measuring stand gently to cause the leg tips to hang at a more equal distance from the zero mark.